 Why This Matters

-Information provided from O*NET shows that half of those working as paralegals have an associate degree.
-Another 7% only have a certificate.
+Information provided from O*NET shows that half of paralegal jobs require an associate degree.
+Another 7% only require a certificate.

 Our Research